 So, let’s take a look at how mobile app threats have evolved over the years and what is their impact on the privacy of users and businesses.

-Unlike the desktop computer world, attacks on mobile devices are increasing at a fast rate.
+Unlike the desktop computer world, hacking on mobile devices are increasing at a fast rate.
 Every now and then we would hear about some newly discovered threat and this trend is likely to continue.
-Here we have outlined some of the most critical reasons as to why mobile app threats are continuously on a rise:
+Here we have outlined some of the most critical reasons why mobile app threats are continuously on a rise:

 1. Increase in the Attack Surface